Bookings and payments

 Well, it’s pretty simple – these are two different things.
 You are not going into a cave, you are going into a volcano.
 You should also look at how we get into the vault.
 The only way into Thrihnukagigur volcano is by descending 120 metres in a cable lift through the top of the crater.
 In all caving tours, you will walk through an opening on the surface.

-All in all, up to 5–6 guides are on location at all times.
-Each group will be assigned with a private guide.
-He will walk over the lava field with the group, go into the volcano with the group and be of any assistance needed.
-Expert mountain guides will be present at the top of the crater, in the cable lift and in the bottom of the magma chamber, at all times.
-Additionally, other guide(s) will be available at the cabin/house located next to the volcano.
+The number of guides depends on the season but we rarely have fewer than 7 guides in total.
+Each group will be assigned with 1-2 private guides.
+They will walk over the lava field with the group, go into the volcano with the group and be of any assistance needed.
+Expert mountain guides will be present at the top of the crater, in the cable lift and at the bottom of the magma chamber.
+Additionally, other guides will be available at the base camp (the cabin next to the volcano).
+They will make you feel right at home over a bowl of hot soup!

 It honestly depends on how the weather is on the day of the tour.
-It’s summer, so it shouldn’t be too cold outside.
-If it’s raining, be sure to wear a raincoat or something similar.
-But even if it’s sunny and warm, we recommend that you bring a sweater with you.
+Most of the tours are during the summer, so the temperature shouldn’t be too cold.
+However, it can be very windy and rainy in the area so we recommend checking the weather forecast for the day of your tour.
+Please make sure to bring appropriate clothing for the weather of the day.
+For example, we highly recommend bringing a waterproof jacket when there is a potential for rain.
+Even when it’s sunny and warm, we recommend that you bring a sweater with you.
 The temperature inside the volcano is always the same – around 6°C (43°F).
-That´s NOT t-shirt temperature!
-Also, we recommend that you wear hiking shoes – if you have them.
+That’s NOT t-shirt temperature!
+We also recommend that you wear hiking boots if you have them.
 Sneakers will work, but they will definitely get dirty and may get some punctures.

 No!
 If suspicion arises that participant(s) are under the influence of alcohol or any other drug(s), they will be prohibited from going into the volcano.